Farama-Foundation/PettingZoo/docs/api.md

 ## Raw Environments

-All environments end in a suffix like "\_v0".
-When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

 Environments are by default wrapped in a handful of lightweight wrappers that handle error messages and ensure reasonable behavior given incorrect usage (i.e. playing illegal moves or stepping before resetting).
 However, these add a very small amount of overhead.
 If you want to create an environment without them, you can do so by using the `raw_env()` constructor contained within each module:

 ```python